 The active process of learning, understanding, and personal growth involves a constantly evolving dialogue between all of us that has no clear beginning or end.
 Because of this, it is important to establish some ground rules to which we can all agree.
 First of all, class attendance is necessary -- not coming to class is similar to walking out in the middle of a conversation.
 Still, it is not enough to merely be there; to make this class a satisfying experience for each person individually and to create a climate that encourages learning for everyone, we all must come prepared to class.
 This means having done the readings for the day prior to coming to class.
-Summer classes, particularly 4-week courses have an accelerated pace and can be very time intensive.
-Remember, we are squeezing 10 weeks of material into one month.
-If you are not prepared to spend several hours outside of class each day (as well as in class) reading, writing, and reflecting on the material, then summer classes might not be for you.
+Summer classes have an accelerated pace and can be very time intensive.
+If you are not prepared to significant time outside of class each day (as well as in class) reading, writing, and reflecting on the material, then summer classes might not be for you.